 During the early weeks of therapy, an apparent exacerbation of inflammatory lesions may occur.
 This is due to the action of the medication on deep, previously unseen lesions and should not be considered a reason to discontinue therapy.
-Therapeutic results should be noticed after two to three wee more than six weeks of therapy may be required before definite more than six weeks of therapy may be required before definition of the acre lesions have responded satisfactorily, it may be possible to maintain the improvement with less frequent applications, or other dosage forms.
-Patients breated with tretinoin acre treatment may use cosmetics, but the area to be treated should be cleansed thoroughly before the accidention is propiled (Sep Possuriting).

-medication is applied.
-(See Precautions)
+Therapeutic results should be noticed after two to three weeks but but the area to be treated should be cleansed thoroughly before the medication is applied.
+(See Precautions) How Supplied: